nathanlauer/legends_of_valor/README.txt

 7) World

 Each of these packages contain a number of classes that logically fit within said package.
-In general, there is some overlap between these packages, but I tried hard to keep them as independent as possible.
+In general, there is some overlap between these packages, but we tried hard to keep them as independent as possible.

 Details for each of these packages (which includes architectural design decisions):